HertzHan/PIMACC-simulator/README.md

 - cv2

 ## Simulation
-First compile PIMCOMP-NN.
+1. First build PIMCOMP-NN (compile its source code into an executable).
 Please refer to the user guide of PIMCOMP-NN.
+This typically only needs very simple cmake and make commands.
+Please note that the code of PIMCOMP-NN is included in this package so you don't need to download PIMCOMP-NN separately.

-After PIMCOMP-NN is compiled, use it to compile your network model.
-This will generate a file storing the instructions.
+2. After PIMCOMP-NN is built, use it to compile your network model.
+Please refer to the user guide of PIMCOMP-NN.
+Remember to add `–v=YES` in backend compilation of PIMCOMP-NN.
+This will generate a file of `PIMACC/output/VerificationInfo.json` storing the instructions.

-Before running PIMACC, you need to make sure you have the same onnx model before compilation, and the compilation result in `PIMACC/output/VerificationInfo.json` after compilation.
+3. Run following commands (make sure you have the same onnx model file that is used in compilation):

 ```shell
 cd PIMACC/verification/
 python verification.py --model_path ../models/ONNX/resnet18.onnx --pipeline_type element --image_num 1000 --batchsize 10
 ```
-Simuilator will run and give the accuracy result.
+PIMACC will run and give the accuracy result.
+This example uses the cifar10 dataset.
+If you want to use a different dataset, you need to provide the dataset file and slightly modify `verification.py` at line ~1070.

 ## Configaration
-Non-ideal effects are configured in PIMACC/config.json, you can set values of different effects.
+Non-ideal effects are configured in **PIMACC/config.json**, you can set values of the following non-ideal effects.
-- "cell_precision": cell precision
+- "cell_precision": cell precision, how many bits a cell can store
-- "reference_conductance_state": the conductance of low-resistance-state
+- "reference_conductance_state": cell conductance (siemens) of low-resistance-state
 - "R_ratio": on-off ratio, the ratio of high and low resistances
-- "bitline_resistance": wire resistance between two devices on bitline
+- "bitline_conductance": wire conductance (siemens) between two adjacent devices on bitline
-- "wordline_resistance":wire resistance between two devices on wordline
+- "wordline_conductance": wire conductance (siemens) between two adjacent devices on wordline
-- "variation": device resistance variation, in form of standard deviation
+- "variation": device resistance variation, in form of (standard deviation)/(ideal value)
-- "SAF_flag": whether to consider SAF fault
+- "SAF_flag": whether to consider stuck-at faults
-- "p_SA0": probability of SA0
+- "p_SA0": probability of stuck-at-0 (high-resistance state)
-- "p_SA1": probability of SA1
+- "p_SA1": probability of stuck-at-1 (low-resistance state)